scaidermern/librrd/README.md

 ## Example
 librrd comes with a small example.
 It can be compiled by running `make example`.
-The example will measure CPU and memory usage each 250 ms for one minute.
+The example will measure CPU and memory usage each second for one minute.
-It uses one RRA for each, storing raw data for up to 30 seconds.
+It uses one RRA for each type, storing raw data (primary data points) for up to 30 seconds.
 To cover longer periods, several other RRAs are created to store minimum, maximum and average values.
-These other RRAs aggregate multiple raw data points into one single archive entry, every five seconds.
+These other RRAs aggregate multiple raw data points into one single archive entry, every five seconds, resulting in a total of 12 RRA entries.

 After running the example, you can use the command `gnuplot example.plot` to plot the RRAs.